milvus-io/milvus/docs/design_docs/segcore/Search.md

 The execution mode of Boolean Expr works as follows:

-1. client packs search expr, topk and query vector into proto and sends to proxy node.
+1. client packs search expr, topk and query vector into proto and sends to Proxy node.
-2. proxy node unmarshals the proto, parses it to logical plan, makes static check, and generates protobuf IR.
+2. Proxy Node unmarshals the proto, parses it to logical plan, makes static check, and generates protobuf IR.
-3. query node unmarshals the plan, generates an executable plan AST, and queries in the segcore.
+3. Query Node unmarshals the plan, generates an executable plan AST, and queries in the segcore.

 See details of expression usage at [expr_grammar.md](https://milvus.io/docs/v2.0.0/expression.md)